CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ## Deploy the Topology

-After cloning (or downloading/extracting the .zip), change into the new directory named "cldemo-lnv-to-evpn."
+After cloning (or downloading/extracting the .zip), change into the new directory named cldemo-lnv-to-evpn.
 From there, bring up the oob-mgmt-server and oob-mgmt-switch first.
-Brining the oob-mgmt devices up first helps make sure that the DHCP server on the oob-mgmt-server is up and reliably ready to hand out IP addresses to the rest of the network when we provision it all with the last step, 'vagrant up'
+Bringing the oob-mgmt devices up first helps make sure that the DHCP server on the oob-mgmt-server is up and is ready to hand out IP addresses to the rest of the network when it is provisioned with the last step, 'vagrant up'

     git clone https://github.com/cumulusnetworks/cldemo-lnv-to-evpn
     cd cldemo-lnv-to-evpn